eiskalteschatten/Basics.js/README.md

 Image Lazy Loading
 ------------------

-There are three methods to call for lazy loading images:
+There are five methods to call for lazy loading images:

-- `bsLazyLoadImages(fadeIn)` : fadeIn is true/false; this lazy loads all images on the page with the required parts in the image tag (see below)
+- `bsLazyLoadImages(fadeIn)` : "fadeIn" is true/false; this lazy loads all images on the page with the required parts in the image tag (see below)
-- `bsLazyLoadImagesWithOffset(fadeIn, offset)` : fadeIn is true/false; offset is the number of pixels outside of the viewport the image should load
+- `bsLazyLoadImagesWithOffset(fadeIn, offset)` : "fadeIn" is true/false; "offset" is the number of pixels outside of the viewport the image should load
+- `bsLazyLoadImagesWithCallback(fadeIn, callback)` : "fadeIn" is true/false; "callback" is the name of the method to be called (can be null); this lazy loads all images on the page with the required parts in the image tag (see below)
+- `bsLazyLoadImagesWithOffsetAndCallback(fadeIn, offset, callback)` : "fadeIn" is true/false; "offset" is the number of pixels outside of the viewport the image should load; "callback" is the name of the method to be called (can be null)
-- `bsLazyLoadImage(img, fadeIn)` : load a specific image (must be passed as a jQuery object, i.e. `$('#myImage')`); fadeIn is true/false
+- `bsLazyLoadImage(img, fadeIn, callback)` : load a specific image (must be passed as a jQuery object, i.e. `$('#myImage')`); "fadeIn" is true/false; "callback" is the name of the method to be called (can be null)

-You should call these methods on window load, on window scroll, or whenever you want the images to load:
+You should call these methods on window load, on window scroll, or whenever you want the images to load.
+A few examples:

 ```javascript
 	$(document).ready(function() {